-The Audit and Risk Committee covers a regular programme of agenda items, together with other current topics, and met four times during the year.
+The Audit and Risk Committee covers a regular programme of agenda items, together with other current topics, and met four times during the year to consider its regular agenda.
+There was one additional ad-hoc meeting to discuss preparations to sign the Annual Report and Accounts 2023-2024 ahead of the departure of the DMO's former Chief Executive, Sir Robert Stheeman.